collective/awesome-plone/README.md

 This list only covers add-ons and resources that work with the latest major versions of Plone (currently 5.2 and 6) and only those that support Python 3.

+Plone 6 comes with a new default frontend called Volto, which is written in React and uses plone.restapi to communicate with Plone.
+Volto is very extendable in itself.
+Checkout the [awesome-volto list](https://github.com/collective/awesome-volto) for add-ons to Volto.

 ## Contents

 * [Layout](#layout)